Editor’s Note: This post was originally published in 2016 and has been refreshed for Open Access Week 2017.

-We explained to the author that not all open access journals charge high APCs.
+We explained to the Chinese author that not all open access journals charge high APCs.
 In fact, some OA journals are funded by academic institutions or learned societies and do not charge APCs at all.
 We also explained that many journals that normally charge APCs often waive off the charges totally or partially if the author is in financial difficulty.
-Additionally, APCs are sometimes covered by the funding bodies or authors’ institutions.
+Additionally, open access APCs are sometimes covered by the funding bodies or authors’ institutions.
 Eventually, the author decided that he would publish the article open access if the APCs were not too high or could be waived off.
 We helped him draft an email to his co-author, explaining his apprehensions and stating his decision.
-A few weeks later, the author informed us that the co-author has accepted this condition and the dispute was amicably resolved.
+A few weeks later, the author informed us that his US-based co-author has accepted this condition, and the dispute had been amicably resolved.

-Summary: Authors often avoid publishing in open access journals as they are often under the misconception that all open access journals charge high APCs.
-However, this is not true; the charges vary across journals and can be anywhere between $100 to over $3,000.
+Summary: There are many authors like the one in this case study who avoid publishing in open access journals.
+This is mainly because one of the common myths about open access journals is that they charge high APCs.
+However, this is not always true; although open access journals follow the author pays model of publishing, the charges vary across journals and can be anywhere between $100 to over $3,000.
 Additionally, not all open access journals charge APCs, and there are some not-for-profit journals that publish open access without charging the authors.
 Additionally, authors do not always have to pay the APCs from their own pockets.
 Often, the author’s institution or funding body bears the APCs.

 Also, most open access journals that charge APCs consider fee waiver requests from authors who are under financial constraints.
 For example, many large publishing houses such as Nature Publishing Group, Elsevier, Springer, and BMJ have a fee waiver policy according to which fee waiver requests are considered on a case-by-case basis, and a total or partial waiver is granted if the problem is genuine.
 Additionally, most journals waive off APCs for authors from low income countries.